Sign up to Land Registry's free Property Alert service to help protect your property from fraud.

 - choose up to 10 properties to monitor

-You will receive email alerts with information about the properties you are monitoring.
+You will receive email alerts when there is certain activity on the properties you are monitoring.

 Sign up to Property Alert